 Oxygen and Moisture:

-The combination of oxygen and moisture is the primary driver of rust formation (iron oxide) on carbon steel.
-This type of corrosion, known as general corrosion, occurs uniformly across the pipe surface.
+The combination of oxygen and moisture is the main cause of rust formation (iron oxide) on carbon steel.
+This type of corrosion, known as general corrosion, happens all throughout the pipe surface.

 Galvanic Corrosion:

-When carbon steel comes into contact with a dissimilar metal (like copper) in the presence of an electrolyte (such as water), galvanic corrosion can occur.
+When carbon steel comes into contact with a different metal (like copper) in the presence of an electrolyte (such as water), galvanic corrosion can happen.
 This process accelerates the corrosion of the less noble metal (carbon steel).

 Galvanic corrosion can be found in older plumbing systems where copper pipes are connected to galvanized steel pipes.
 In this scenario, the copper acts as the cathode (more noble metal), while the steel acts as the anode (less noble metal).
 When water, acting as an electrolyte, is present, it facilitates the flow of electrons between the two metals, accelerating the corrosion of the steel pipe at the junction.
 This can lead to premature failure of the steel pipe, resulting in leaks and costly repairs